-Spirulina is a type of blue-green micro-algae grown and harvested from very alkaline water sources.
+Spirulina is a blue-green micro-algae grown and harvested from very alkaline water sources.

-It was long used by the Aztecs as a food source because of its potent nutrient content, hence the reason it’s known as a “superfood”.
-Spirulina is commonly found in several forms; tablets —which are chewable—along with fine powder, flakes, and pills or capsules.
-Spirulina freeze-dried powder is a great choice.
-Spirulina tastes unique as if nutty flavors of chocolate, vanilla, and slightly sweet seaweed were mixed together.
+Spirulina was long used by the Aztecs as a food source because of its potent nutrient content, hence the reason it’s known as a “superfood”.
+Spirulina is commonly found in several forms; tablets (which are generally chewable), along with fine powder, flakes, and pills or capsules.
+Spirulina freeze-dried powder is a particularly great choice!
+Spirulina has a very unique taste – it’s almost as if nutty flavors of chocolate, vanilla, and slightly sweet seaweed were mixed together.